nataliatesarova/project-four/README.md

 Add difficulty level, serving size, nutritional and calorific information.
 Newsletter Subscription: Provide a subscription option for users to receive regular updates on new recipes, cooking tips, and the latest blog updates.
 Enable sharing of recipes directly via social media.

+## Features
+### Navigation bar
+The Navigation Bar is prominently positioned at the top of the page, with the navigation links aligned to the left side.
+When a user is logged in, certain links undergo changes; for instance, the Login transforms into Logout, "Register" link changes to "Add New Recipe," and a "MyProfile" link is added.
+For smaller screen sizes, a hamburger menu is utilized to display the navigation links.

+### Homepage
+The homepage is accessible to all users, even without registration or logging in.
+It features recipe cards displaying a featured image, recipe title, author, and creation date.
+A "View More Details" button, allows all users to explore the recipes.
+The home and subsequent pages have the capacity to display a maximum of 9 cards.

+### Recipe details
+Registered and logged in users are able to view, edit, comment and like recipes.
+Users not registered or logged in will only be able to view recipe details, without the ability to edit, comment or like.

+### Registered login
+During registration the user must complete all the required fields: username, first name, last name, email, password, and password confirmation.
+Login requires the entering of both the email and password fields.
+After logging in the user will be redirected to the main page with recipes.

+### Add new recipe
+The registered and logged in user will have the option to add a recipe by clicking on the ‘Add new recipe’ option on the navigation bar.
+The user must enter the fields for Title, Description, Ingredients and Method.
+If the user does not enter all off these fields and click the submission ‘Create Recipe’ button a ‘Please fill in this field’ prompt will appear.
+Submitting an image is optional.
+If no image is submitted a default tomato image will be displayed.
+The user can designate the recipe post as draft or published and the click the ‘Create Recipe’ button, which will return the user to the homepage with the appearance of a ‘Recipe created successfully’ notice.
+Draft posts allows the admin to plan publication date and help with editing before publication.
+If the user designates the recipe as published, admin must first approve it before the recipe appears to the public.

+### User profile
+When I click on "My Profile," I'll see my user details where I can edit my profile and view my user history.